data-ops-pulse/elasticsearch-cloud-deploy/terraform-aws/README.md

 ### Cluster bootstrap
 Deploying a cluster in non single-node mode requires [bootstrapping the cluster](https://www.elastic.co/guide/en/elasticsearch/reference/master/modules-discovery-bootstrap-cluster.html).
 We do this automatically, by spinning up a special bootstrap node, and terminating it once finished.
 This only happens once, first time you deploy the cluster.
-State information on whether cluster is bootstrapped or not is kept in a local file `cluster_bootstrap_state` which is used on later `terraform apply` runs (use `printf 0 > cluster_bootstrap_state` to reset it)
+State information on whether bootstrapping is required or not is kept in the variable `requires_bootstrapping`.
 After the bootstrap node has terminated, you can start using the cluster.

 ### Security groups